casdoor/casdoor-website/docs/provider/saml/google-workspace.md

 authors: [nomeguy]
 ---

-This guide shows you how to configure Google Workspace as a SAML Identity Provider for Casdoor, allowing users to authenticate with their Google Workspace accounts.
+Configure Google Workspace as a SAML IdP so users can sign in with their Google Workspace accounts.

 ## Configure SAML App in Google Workspace